 The first Kairos Short Course was held in 1976 In Florida, USA, and Kairos is now active in 37 US states and 9 other countries.
-In Australia it has operations in all states and territories except Tasmania and the Northern Territory.
+In Australia the first Kairos Course was presented at Parramatta (NSW) in 1995 and it now operates in all states and territories except Tasmania and the Northern Territory.
 It is an evidenced based, interdenominational wraparound program with three main components: Kairos Inside for the incarcerated in men's and women's prisons, Kairos Torch for incarcerated youth and Kairos Outside for non-incarcerated women impacted by their previous incarceration or a loved one's incarceration.

-Without you and your support, we cannot achieve the goal of changing the hearts of inmates so that they become participants in building a positive community in your facility and have an impact on lowering violence levels there.
+Without the support of Centre Management, we cannot achieve the goal of changing the hearts of inmates so that they become participants in building a positive community in your facility and have an impact on lowering violence levels there.